 Intimate and connected sex is work.
 It’s harder, messier and riskier.
 But it’s much deeper than impersonal, performance-oriented, orgasm-focused sex.
 And people who are committed to improving their intimate, passionate, romantic, and sexual lives with one another don’t have to settle for disconnected, pressured or bland sex.

-If you want help in how to talk about sex and sexuality issues, you may need an experienced relationship and sexuality counsellor.
+If you want help in how to talk about sex and sexuality issues, you may need an experienced relationship counsellor and accredited sex therapist.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 2 8005 1742.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 15 minute phone consultation to discuss how we may be able to assist you.